liesev1/Final-Project-STA-215/README.md

 Abortion Stance: 0 - Does not support legalized abortion.
 1 - Does support legalized abortion.

 Gun Policy: Support or opposition to gun control measures.
-Annotated as 1 through 4.
-Voting Record and Bills Passed:

 Voting Record: Percentage of votes they participated in.